camilleg/vss/README.md

 To build `vss`: `make depend && make`
 To tidy up, if you need only `./vss`: `make clean`

+To run, you may first need to: `sudo echo 'pcm.!default { type plug slave.pcm "null" }' > /etc/asound.conf`

 Copyright 2021 University of Illinois Board of Trustees.